digital-medicine-research-group-UNAV/RNACOREX/README.md

 Please, read library instructions before using the library.

+RNACOREX implements the next libraries and versions.
+Correct operation of the package cannot be ensured with other versions.

 ## Quickstart

 Let start with a basic example.
 This example is coded in *Examples/QuickStart.ipynb*.
 See *PLOS Code* for the article code.